fmbot-discord/docs/docs/importing.md

     `/import Spotify`

 !!! warning "Using Discord on your phone?"
-    Discord mobile currently has a bug where it empties any `.json` file you send through it.
-Please only import your files through Discord desktop.
+    Discord mobile currently has a bug where it might return `Not a valid value`.
+Please try importing your files through Discord desktop.
 We've reported this bug, sorry for the inconvenience.

 ---